Loading...

 The hours following a DUI arrest are critical.
 Here's a timeline of what you can expect:

 How Bail Works in Haywood County: Bail is a form of security to ensure your appearance in court.
 The amount of bail is determined by a magistrate, considering factors like the severity of the offense, your criminal history, and your ties to the community.
-You can pay the full bail amount in cash or obtain a bail bond through a bail bondsman (see Local Resources below).
+You can pay the full bail amount in cash or obtain a bail bond through a licensed bail bondsman.
 If you use a bail bondsman, you'll typically pay a non-refundable percentage of the bail amount.
+The Haywood County Detention Center is located at 1620 Brown Ave, Waynesville, NC 28786.

 Missing deadlines can have serious consequences in your DUI case.
 Here are some key deadlines to be aware of: